 A professionally supervised practical experience in a public or private human services agency.
 Successful completion of the internship requires at least 215 hours in the field plus one hour per week consultation with the supervising professor.
-Prerequisites: Enrollment as a human services major, junior or senior standing, and the approval of the internship site and permission to enroll given by the Admissions and Progression Committee.
+Prerequisites: Enrollment as a human services major, junior or senio e internship site and permission to enroll given by the Admissions and Progressio or ENG 345, Grants Writing and Research or MAT 215, Applied Statistics I or PHL 216, Health Care Ethics